• About

 06 Monday Jan 2020

-Posted by slvrhawk2014 in Christmas, Epiphany, Uncategorized
+Posted Christmas, Epiphany, Uncategorized

 One definition for the word “epiphany” in Merriam Webster’s dictionary is “:a usually sudden manifestation or perception of the essential nature or meaning of something.”